Welcome

 Visit our Sunday worship services at 8 or 10:30 am.
 Sunday school and adult Bible class at 9:15.
 We are "Making Christ Known" by faith, worship and witness to get the message of Jesus Christ to all people.

-He is Risen!
-Our April 4 Easter Sunday worship service is available on video through Facebook.
+Our May 2 Sunday worship service is available on video through Facebook.
 You may view it without being a member of Facebook.
 We are excited to say that our Sunday 8 & 10:30 am services are open again for in-person worship.
 Services will continue to be streamed online.

 Click on picture to view video